 The Beef Quality Assurance (BQA) program for antibiotic stewardship is rooted in a cattleman’s belief of doing the right thing.
 The judicious use of antibiotic technologies is no exception to the goal of producing high-quality, wholesome and healthy beef.
-BQA guidelines are designed to make certain all beef consumers can take pride in what they purchase–and can trust and have confidence in the entire beef industry.
+BQA guidelines are designed to make certain all beef consumers can take pride in what they purchase and have confidence in the entire beef industry.

 BQA programs have evolved to include best practices around good record-keeping and protecting herd health.
 Antibiotic stewardship has been a commonsense practice adopted by beef producers since before the start of the BQA program.